 “Our goal is to showcase some examples of the far-ranging impact women have had on all aspects of culture, and inspire women and girls to be their own trailblazers,” said Lilian Rincon, Google Assistant’s Senior Director of Product Management, in an interview with USA Today.

-Looking for ways to buy gifts and support gender equality at the same time?
+Looking for ways to buy gifts and support gender equality for the holidays?
 The Body Shop US is donating one dollar to Plan International USA for every holiday pre-packaged gift box and bag sold between November 1 and the end of the year.
 The money raised, up to a total of $50,000, will contribute to Plan USA’s work to empower girls globally.
 The program will enable 1,200 youth, through national leadership and advocacy programs, to transform gender norms by creating new narratives about girls focused on power, intelligence and capability.

 The impetus for the Body Shop’s “Empower Our Girls” donation are the results of a Plan International USA study on gender equality.
 Some stats from the survey:

 When a Dior fashion show begins amid the black ties and flashing cameras in the Musee Rodin, the last thing you’d expect to see is a tee shirt.
 But this is exactly what kicked off the display for Dior’s Autumn/Winter 2019 collection — a plain white tee-shirt, silk-printed with the words SISTERHOOD IS GLOBAL.